dotnet/docs/docs/core/compatibility/cryptography/6.0/cfb-mode-feedback-size-exception.md

 ---
 # CreateEncryptor methods throw exception for incorrect feedback size

-The `CreateEncryptor` and `CreateDecryptor` methods for <xref:System.Security.Cryptography.AesCng> and <xref:System.Security.Cryptography.TripleDESCng> now throw a <xref:System.Security.Cryptography.CryptographicException> when the object instance is being used with a CNG persisted (named) key for Cipher Feedback (CFB) mode, with a feedback size other than eight (CFB8).
+The `CreateEncryptor` and `CreateDecryptor` methods for <xref:System.Security.Cryptography.AesCng> and <xref:System.Security.Cryptography.TripleDESCng> now throw a <xref:System.Security.Cryptography.CryptographicException> when the object instance is being used with a CNG persisted (or named) key for Cipher Feedback (CFB) mode, with a feedback size other than eight (CFB8).

 ## Previous behavior